Story: Large forest birds

 The grey ghost

-The South Island kōkako was seen up to the 1960s, and is now officially presumed extinct.
-But occasional reports of its call or other signs give tantalising hope of finding a remnant population of this blue-grey bird.
+The South Island kōkako is rarely seen, with the last accepted sighting near Reefton in 2007.
+Occasional reports of its call or other signs give tantalising hope of finding a remnant population of this blue-grey bird.

 Of all New Zealand forest birds, the kōkako is considered to have the most beautiful song.
 Bushmen called it the ‘true bellbird’ or ‘organ-bird’.
 In 1870, ornithologist Walter Buller wrote: